mavisluan/react-review/README.md

     - To copy in all the other parts that you don't intend to change (Use the spread operator ...)
     - Update the nested property of the object.

-- UpdateState (function component && hooks)
+- UpdateState (function component && useState hooks)
   - Room (state is boolean)
   - RandomList (state is an array)
   - AudioControls (state is an object)